|Cover of the eBook version of my life-work novel 'Eden's Womb', which consists of 650,000 words divided into seven 'books'.|

 "When <1. our hero> experiences <2. stimulus> they must < 3. overcome problem> in order to achieve <4. desired goal> or <5. face consequences>."

-Here's how this formula translates into specifics for my seven-volume novel series entitled ‘Eden's Womb’ (which you can read write here on this blog):
+Here's how this formula translates into specifics for my seven-volume novel series entitled ‘Eden's Womb’ (which you can read right here on this blog or purchase on Amazon):

 A novel as long and complex as 'Eden's Womb' can interweave several such story lines.
 Each character can have their own distinctive one.
 Here's the over-arching one for most of the human characters: